paulolorenzobasilio/wiki-starter/README.md

 ### Tech
 * Will you use a framework?
 Vue, React, Vanilla, or anything you like, the world is your oyster
 * How will users enter data?
 Textarea elements aren't very user-friendly for long text, what could you use instead?
+* Do you want to add a backend?
+How will that play alongside esbuild?

 ### Considerations
 * Will titles have to match urls?
 * How you will you deal with name collisions?
 * Will you have validation?
 * How will you manage application state?
+* Will you have edit histories?
+Any authorisation or authentication?